Wings-Of-Disaster/Wings-Of-Disaster.github.io/_pages/about.md

   - /about.html
 ---

 I am a master student in Computer Science at Tongji University, expected to graduate in March 2026.
-My research primarily focuses on **multimodal intelligence**, including **multimodal retrieval and generation**, **reasoning with multimodal large language models**, and **their interaction in distributed environments**.
+My research primarily focuses on **multimodal intelligence**, including **multimodal retrieval and generation**, **reasoning with multimodal large language models**, and **multi-agent interaction in distributed environments**.
 My work aims to advance the capability of AI systems to understand and reason across multiple modalities while addressing challenges such as privacy preservation, trustworthy reasoning, and model efficiency.

 ## 📢 Actively Seeking 2026 Fall PhD Positions